bethiasun/bethiasun.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 ---
 Hi!
-I am a first year MPhil student at UNSW Sydney, advised by [Yang Song](https://cgi.cse.unsw.edu.au/~ysong/) and [Maurice Pagnucco](https://cgi.cse.unsw.edu.au/~morri/).
+I'm a first year MPhil student at UNSW Sydney, advised by [Yang Song](https://cgi.cse.unsw.edu.au/~ysong/) and [Maurice Pagnucco](https://cgi.cse.unsw.edu.au/~morri/).
 Previously, I completed a dual B.S at the same institution in Mathematics and Computer Science with High Distinction and an award for mathematical optimisation.
 I am driven by the core belief that computational models of intelligence should go
 <i>beyond</i> optimising arbitrary performance metrics and instead, aim to enhance <i>cognitive plausibility</i>.
 My research primarily focuses on building <i>mathematically formalised, cognitively plausible</i> deep learning models and draws inspiration from a wide range of fields, including mathematics, cognitive science, developmental psychology, and the philosophy of mind.